gustafsson96/projectdt207g-admin/README.md

 * View existing menu items
 * Add a new menu item
 * Update and delete existing menu items
+* View and delete table reservations made by customers
 * Log out

 The site interacts with the backend API created specifically for this project and the protected content is secured via JWT (JSON Web Token) authentication.